qxlqx/TDA-and-prendiction-with-stock-data/TDA-STOCK.md

 Then try to build the topological data model and combine it with the forecast model.
 This code tries to build quadrangle components to reflects quadrilateral correlation data, referring to the thought of KNN, of course you can try triangular shape to build model.
 Each quadrangle implies the correlation data in space.
-And there are reflected characteristics of data change between different quadrangle.
+And there are reflected characteristics of data change between different quadrangles.

 ```python
 # Topological model